precice/precice.github.io/pages/docs/installation/installation-source-configuration.md

 cmake --preset=production # Configure using the production preset
 ```

-This will automatically create a build directory for you.
+This will automatically create a `build/` directory for you, if it does not already exist.

 ## Build directory